cysouw/qlcRecode/README.md

-** Package is deprecated as it is included in another package.
-Please use <http://github.com/cysouw/qlcData> in the future **
+**Package is deprecated as it is included in another package.
+Please use <http://github.com/cysouw/qlcData> in the future.**

 qlcRecode
 =========